Concordium/concordium-base/smart-contracts/docs/src/guides/unit-test-contract.rst

     cargo test

-Which by default compiles the contract and tests to machine code for your local machine and run them.
+Which by default compiles the contract and tests to machine code for your local target (most likely ``x86_64``), and run them.
+This kind of testing can be useful in initial development and for testing functional correctness.
+But because there are a number of differences in the different platforms, for example `wasm32` is a 32-bit platform, meaning pointers are 4 bytes, comprehensive testing should involve testing on the target platform.

 Writing unit tests
 ====================

-The structure of a unit test is usually setting up some state, running some unit of code, followed by a bunch of assertions about the state and output of the code.
+The structure of a unit test is usually setting up some state, running some unit of code, followed by a number of assertions about the state and output of the code.

 If the contract functions are written using ``#[init(..)]`` or